+Are you considering hormone replacement therapy to alleviate your symptoms?
 Although synthetic and natural bio-identical hormone replacement therapy both aim to help women and men find relief during the transitional years of menopause and andropause, the two methods are vastly different in terms of their safety and efficacy.
+Want to know why?
+Then let’s learn about the differences between the two and which one might be right for you.

-Synthetic estrogen-replacement drugs increase the risk of several potentially fatal diseases, especially when combined with progestin.
-In 2002, a large-scale study called the Women's Health Initiative (WHI) revealed that postmenopausal women who used a combination of synthetic estrogen and progestin had a higher risk of breast cancer, coronary artery disease, stroke and blood clots.
+One such example is synthetic estrogen-replacement drugs that increase the risk of several potentially fatal diseases, especially when combined with progestin.
+In 2002, a large-scale study called the Women's Health Initiative (WHI) conducted hormone replacement therapy on women revealed that postmenopausal women who used a combination of synthetic estrogen and progestin had a higher risk of breast cancer, coronary artery disease, stroke and blood clots.
 In response to this alarming news, many doctors immediately recommended that patients stop synthetic HRT.
 Interestingly, statistics for the following year showed that breast cancer rates overall dropped about 7 percent and estrogen-sensitive breast cancers (which are more likely to occur when estrogen levels are high) among women ages 50 to 69 fell 12 percent.

-There is an overwhelmingly large body of evidence that supports the claim that bioidentical hormone therapy is safer and more effective than synthetic hormone replacement.
+There is an overwhelmingly large body of evidence that supports the claim that bio-identical hormone therapy is safer and more effective than synthetic hormone replacement.
 However, it's important to remember that no drug, supplement or herb is 100 percent safe - there is always a chance that you may experience an adverse reaction.
-That's why it's critical for women and men to consult with a hormone specialist before beginning any hormone therapy regimen, to safe-guard themselves from side effects.
+That's why it's critical for women and men to consult with a hormone specialist before beginning any hormone therapy for weight loss regimen to safeguard themselves from side effects.

-To date, there have been no long-term studies of bio-identical hormones, but each short-term study shows positive results both in the relief of symptoms of hormonal imbalances like insomnia, cognitive problems, depression, anxiety, lower sex drive etc. and in the decreased risk of heart disease and breast cancer for women and erectile dysfunction in men .
-Meanwhile, both long-term and short-term studies show synthetic hormones to be less effective at treating symptoms and to increase the risk of breast cancer and cardiovascular disease.
+To date, there have been no long-term studies of bio-identical hormones, but each short-term study shows positive results both in the relief of symptoms of hormonal imbalances like insomnia, cognitive problems, depression, anxiety, lower sex drive etc. and in the decreased risk of heart disease and breast cancer for women and erectile dysfunction in men.
+Meanwhile, both long-term and short-term studies show synthetic hormone replacement therapy to be less effective at treating symptoms and to increase the risk of breast cancer and cardiovascular disease.

-When it comes to administering bio-identical hormones, there are several delivery methods.
+When it comes to administering bio-identical hormones, there are several delivery methods, including:

 NOTE: other delivery options exist and are considered on an individual patient basis.

 For best results, your hormone levels should be monitored by blood, urine, or saliva, to ensure they reach a target level that corresponds to the reference ranges for healthy young people.
-Unfortunately, this monitoring is yet another factor that adds rather than detracts from the complexity of HRT.
+Unfortunately, this monitoring is yet another factor that adds rather than detracts from the complexity of hormone replacement therapy for women and men.

 Recent research indicates that if you apply topical (transdermal) progesterone, saliva testing will register approximately 10-fold greater compared to whole blood serum testing, and capillary blood levels are approximately 100-fold greater than what you find in whole blood.